Pets Located is an online resource designed specifically to automatically and proactively reunite missing pets with their owners.

 If you find you have a stray cat in your garden/property:

 DO NOT FEED IT!
 This will only encourage cat to come back; it may be someone’s pet.

 Is the cat in good condition?
 Then it may have an owner.

 Finding an owner

 Cats roam over a wide area, so ask around to see if anyone knows who it belongs to.

 If possible, take the cat to your local vet to see if it is microchipped – this will not cost you.

 If this isn’t possible but you can get close enough to put a collar on it, then download the RSPCA’s Paper cat collars [PDF 36.5KB].
 Take precautions when approaching the cat and fixing the collar.

 You can also visit Pets Located, an online resource that reunites owners with their pets.

-If you have concerns about a sick or injured stray cat, call the national RSPCA on 0300 1234 999.
+If you have concerns about a sick or injured stray cat, call the National Cruelty and Help Line on 0300 1234 999 (between 7am and 10pm).